marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will appreciate that without NumPy ndarray, Python would NOT be a very useful language for science or data analysis.
         * You will be introduced to Numba as another method to accelerate code.
         * You will discuss the pitfall of unecessary code optimization.
-* **Jan-28-T: Random Walk Lab - simulations related to molecular diffusion and entropy**
+* **Jan-28-T: Random Walk Lab - simulations related to molecular diffusion**
     * *Objectives:*
         * You will be able to generate random numbers.
         * You will be able to plot data points in 2 or 3 dimensions.
         * You will apply everything you've learned up to this point to simulate random walks in various dimensions and visualize them.
+        * You will appreciate the role of randomness in molecular diffusion.
 * Jan-30-R:
 * Feb-04-T:
 * Feb-06-R: